Science & Mathematics Education (SED)

 SED 413, INQUIRY IN SCIENCE AND SCIENCE EDUCATION, 3 Credits

-Investigation of inquiry and the nature of inquiry in science as it relates to science education.
-Students will examine issues relating to integrating scientific understandings and practice into K-12 instruction.
+Investigates inquiry and the nature of inquiry in science as it relates to science education.
+Examines issues relating to integrating scientific understandings and practice into K-12 instruction.

 Available via Ecampus